What does Truly Grass Fed mean?

 How are the cows treated on Truly Grass Fed farms?

 Truly Grass Fed cows live peaceful lives on small family farms.
-They spend up to 300 days a year outside, grazing in fields of lush, green grass with plenty of room to roam.
+They spend, on average, 250 days a year outside, grazing in fields of lush green grass with plenty of room to roam.
 A diet of natural grass provides complete nutrition and easy digestion, and the slow-paced lifestyle is exactly how our happy cows love to live.
 They have the freedom to eat when and how much they want and are well cared for by their dedicated farmers.

 What do Truly Grass Fed cows eat during the winter?

-Over the winter months (typically December and January), when the temperature drops and grass growth slows, we give our cows shelter and feed them grass silage that has been collected from the green fields during the summer.
+In December and January, when the temperature drops and grass growth slows, we give our cows shelter and feed them grass silage that has been collected from the green fields during the summer.
 We add very small amounts of concentrates to fill the nutrition gap while our cows take a break from producing milk during the cold months.
 Truly Grass Fed cows’ diets are at least 95% grass with only 5% or less coming from other natural sources.

 Why do Truly Grass Fed cows only consume 95% grass?